 Mei-Ling and Bob moved to Australia in 2005.
 She has written many short stories, some of which have won competitions and many of which have been published in magazines.

 She has also written two plays which have won places and been performed in festivals:

 Mei-Ling now lives on the Central Coast of NSW where she has embraced coastal life.

 This life-style provides the backdrop for her first novel, Pelican Bay, which was published in 2016 and is a hybrid coming of age/romance novel.

 The story follows an 18 yr old girl, Michelle, with Down syndrome.
 Mei-Ling worked for most of her adult life as a special-needs teacher for both children and adults.
 A work related incident provided the spark for the novel’s central character, Michelle, who fights for her independence.

 Mei-Ling joined Surf Life Saving Australia in 2006 and is still an active member of her local surf life-saving club.

-This involvement has also provided a relevant setting for Grace which will be published in September 2019 and follows on eleven years after the end of Pelican Bay.
+This involvement has also provided a relevant setting for Grace which was published in September 2019 and follows on eleven years after the end of Pelican Bay.